Minta Wulf’s kids remember her as a “no excuses” mom.

-Wulf, a teacher at Cedarcrest Middle School in the Bethel School District for 24 years, died June 2 after a four-and-a-half year battle with breast cancer.
+Wulf, a teacher at Cedarcrest Middle School in the Bethel School District for 24 years, died Monday after a 41/2-year battle with breast cancer.
 She was 54.

-Wulf taught health and fitness and served as athletic coordinator and coach in the school district.
+Wulf taught health and fitness and was athletic coordinator and a coach in the school district.
 She was part of the team that helped develop Brain Breaks, a program of brief physical activities designed for classroom teachers to help kids refocus and to reinforce student learning.

 She coached volleyball, track, cross-country and soccer.

-She was a standout college athlete herself, named as an All-American in track and field by the National Association of Intercollegiate Athletics and inducted into the Pacific Lutheran University Athletic Hall of Fame in 2006.
+She was a standout college athlete, named an All-American in track and field by the National Association of Intercollegiate Athletics and inducted into the Pacific Lutheran University Athletic Hall of Fame.

 She was the inaugural winner of the Lute Inspirational Award for the 1987-88 school year, when she graduated from PLU.